Admin

 ---|---|---|

-end | the last block in the chunk’s range | uint64 |
+date | the date of the last block in this range | string |

 nAddrs | the number of addresses in the chunk | uint64 |